tvaneerd/isocpp/observer_ptr.md

 `release` can be renamed `detach` or just removed - the user can call `get()` then `reset()`.

-(P.S. same with `retain_ptr::release()` (P0468), although its semantics are even subtler - the refernce count lives with the raw pointer, not the smart pointer, and only responsibility is being transferred.)
+(P.S. same with `retain_ptr::release()` (P0468), although its semantics are even subtler - the reference count lives with the raw pointer, not the smart pointer, and only responsibility is being transferred.)

 ### 3. **_Rename `observer_ptr`_**